AtotheY/Linktree-nextjs-supabase-template/README.md

    - You may need to add additional variables depending on your configuration:
      - `REDIS_TOKEN`: Your Redis connection token (if using rate limiting)
      - `SKIP_RATE_LIMIT`: Set to "true" if not using Redis
-     - `IPAPI_API_KEY`: If you're using the ipapi service for IP geolocation (1000 free requests without an api key)

    Basic example with rate limiting:
    ```